-A statement of the qualifications and the signature(s) of the person(s) preparing the study.

-A detailed report on the method of retaining and disposing of all cooling system flushing and any dirty water produced by the data center.
+A statement of the methods used to prepare the study, the qualifications, the signature(s) of the person(s) preparing the study, and the costs of the study.
+A detailed report on the method of retaining and disposing of all cooling system flushing and any wastewater water produced by the data center. a.
+A thermal impact assessment must also be conducted by a third-party selected by the Township at the sole cost of the Applicant to determine heated wastewater’s impact on surrounding communities and ecosystems

-The applicant shall provide an analysis of the impact of stormwater discharged from the proposed data center and the impact on groundwater, surface water or other water sources.
+The applicant shall provide an analysis completed by a third-party selected by the Township at the sole cost of the Applicant of the impact of stormwater discharged from the proposed data center and the impact on groundwater, surface water or other water sources.

 The applicant shall also provide information regarding any preliminary review of the Michigan Department of Environment, Great Lakes and Energy.